 Major, Minor & Emphasis

-There are many reasons to consider a computer science major at UW Oshkosh -- both in terms of the employment opportunities afforded its graduates and the overall program objectives and learning outcomes that we strive to achieve.
+There are many reasons to consider a Computing major at UW Oshkosh, both in terms of the employment opportunities afforded its graduates and the overall program objectives and learning outcomes that we strive to achieve.

-As a freshman or sophomore computer science major, your focus is on a basic core of courses that are taken by all majors.
-Then in your junior and senior years you choose from one of three areas of emphasis -- the computer science emphasis, the software engineering emphasis, or the computer information systems emphasis.
-All of the emphases focus on software development, with the differences between them determined by the types of software development skills that you learn.
+As a freshman or sophomore Computing major, your focus is on a basic core of courses that are taken by all majors.
+Then in your junior and senior years you choose from one of two areas of emphasis, the computer science emphasis and the software engineering emphasis.
+Both emphases focus on software development, with the differences between them determined by the types of software development skills that you learn.

-- The Software Engineering Emphasis focuses on a study of the formal methods that help ensure software systems are reliable, maintainable, and meet their design goals.
-This specialization is becoming increasingly important as computer systems become larger and more complicated, often being developed by teams of programmers who must carefully coordinate their efforts.
+- The Software Engineering Emphasis focuses on a study of the formal methods that help ensure application and infrastructure software systems are reliable, maintainable, and meet their design goals.
+This specialization is becoming increasingly important as computer systems at a variety of companies and organizations become larger and more complicated, often being developed by teams of programmers who must carefully coordinate their efforts.

 Much of the information about the major on these pages has been collected into an Advisement Bulletin, which you may download and use to help in planning your schedule and making sure that you are meeting all of the major requirements.
 Hard copies of this bulletin are also available at the departmental office.
 You should also feel free to make an appointment with your faculty advisor or the department chair if you have advising questions.